yale-cpsc-419-templates/pset-1-template/README.md

 It might benefit you to vist the gallery in person to get a sense of the scale, depth, and kinds of things you'll find in the database, and to give yourself ideas for test inputs.

 ## The `lux.py` Program

-You must compose two programs.
-The first program must be named `lux.py`.
+You must compose two programs, the first of which must be named `lux.py`.
 This program will display in the console a table of objects filtered by department, agent, classification, and title.

 Here are the requirements for the behavior of your `lux.py` program.

 When executed via a command such as `python lux.py -h`, your program must display the following help message:

 ```
-usage: lux.py [-h] [-d dep] [-a agt] [-c cls] [-l label]
+usage: lux.py [-h] [-d date] [-a agt] [-c cls] [-l label]

                 options:
                 -h, --help show this help message and exit
-                -d dep show only those objects whose department label contains department
+                -d date show only those objects whose date contains date
-                -a agt show only those objects produced by an agent with name containing agentname
+                -a agt show only those objects produced by an agent with name containing agt
                 -c cls show only those objects classified with a classifier having a name containing cls
                 -l label show only those objects whose label contains label
 ```